 We say that May is the "Marian" month, and that October is the month of the Rosary.
 But did you know that the month between August 15th and September 15th has more Marian Feasts than any other four week period of time?
 On August 15th we celebrate the Solemnity of the Assumption of the Blessed Virgin Mary.
-August 22nd is the Memorial of the Queenship of Mary.
+August 22nd is the Memorial of the Queenship of the Blessed Virgin Mary.
 On September 8th we celebrate the Feast of the Nativity of the Blessed Virgin Mary.
-September 12th is the optional memorial of the Most Holy Name of Mary.
+September 12th is the Memorial of the Most Holy Name of the Blessed Virgin Mary.
 And on September 15th we celebrate the Memorial of Our Lady of Sorrows.
 So perhaps August 15th - September 15th is really the month of Mary, at least as far as the number of Marian Feasts goes!